8 Best Sewing Machines for Monogramming Everything

 The Brother SE600 features a 4″x4″ embroidery area, which isn’t humongous, but again, with embroidery software, you can split designs to allow your machine to embroider even larger areas.

-Using a USB, you can import any design you find online (or create with software) to the machine.
+Using a USB, you can also import any design you find online (or create with software) to the machine.

 2. EverSewn Sparrow X2 Sewing and Embroidery Machine